 Prior to joining Nextfed, he spent six years as an analyst at Technomics, Inc., where he conducted cost, financial, and economic analysis on the behalf of DoD customers especially related to Army vehicle and US Navy radar programs.
 Andrew also spent three years as a Research Fellow at LMI where he focused on economic analysis for USAF, USMC, NASA and FAA customers.

 Andrew graduated from the University of Virginia with a BA in Mathematics and Economics, and he earned a MBA degree from Georgetown’s McDonough School of Business.

-Will McKenna is a Senior Analyst at Nextfed and is primarily focused on industry research and providing support on M&A due diligence and strategic/growth engagements.
+Will McKenna is a Senior Associate at Nextfed and is primarily focused on industry research and providing support on M&A due diligence and strategic/growth engagements.

 Prior to joining Nextfed, Will graduated from the College of William and Mary, where he earned his BBA in Finance with a concentration in Business Analytics.
 During this time Will also completed internships at Guggenheim Partners in New York and at the U.S. Security and Exchange Commission in Washington DC.

 Before attending college, Will served in the U.S. Army as an Intelligence Analyst for the 160th Special Operations Aviation Regiment.
 Through this experience, Will had the opportunity to deploy multiple times in support of Operation Enduring Freedom, where he supported time-sensitive combat missions.

 Connor McCubrey is a Senior Associate with Nextfed focused on merger and acquisition due diligence and growth strategy in the defense and government services market.